Pdani001/FMGame/README.md

 # Fazbear Multiplayer (Game)
 The assets from the original Five Nights at Freddy's are Copyright (C) 2014 Scott Cawthon, other assets are Copyright their respective owners

+This project is still under construction, the multiplayer part does not exist yet, and even the singleplayer part is non functional!

 A dedicated server for use with the game is [available here](https://github.com/Pdani001/FMServer)

 The code is subject to the following license